wetryingtodorock/getblock-docs/en/rpc-service/one/json-rpc/one_hmyv2_getTransactionByHash.md

 ---
-title: one:hmyv2_getTransactionByHash \[POST\]
+title: hmyv2_getTransactionByHash - Harmony
-description: Returns transaction information for the specified transaction hash.
+description: Example code for the hmyv2_getTransactionByHash json-rpc method. Сomplete guide on how to use hmyv2_getTransactionByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters